-The results of the two salary question seems to suggest that the reservation wage level is about 50% of the salary level the respondents feel they will likely get.
+The results of the two salary question suggest that the reservation wage level is about 50% of the salary level the respondents feel they will expectedly get.
 While this may have implications on salary negotiation.
 Deeper analysis of the data suggests this ratio is highly diverse and is a function of employability confidence, grades, gender, and discipline.

-Top Five Information Sources for Job Search

-- 1. Job Portal (e.g., rabota.md, jobs.diez.md, delucru.md, etc)

-- 2. Friends and Colleagues
+Top Five Information Sources for Job Search Job Portal (e.g., rabota.md, jobs.diez. md, delucru.md, etc) Friends and Colleagues Social Media Company Websites Employment Fair

-- 3. Social Media

-- 4. Company Websites

-- 5. Employment Fair

-For respondents' preferred source of information for vacancies, the number of respondents for the first four sources (Job Portal, Friends and Colleagues, Social Media, Company Websites) are the most commonly selected option, with Employment Fair being far less frequently indicated by respondents.
+For respondents' preferred source of information for vacancies, Job Portal, Friends and Colleagues, Social Media and Company Websites are the most commonly selected option, with Employment Fair being far less frequently indicated by respondents.
 Other sources surveyed and further less popular are: Street Ads, University Announcements, Open Doors Events at Company's site, and Trade Media.